 2023 will be remembered as the year that popularized AI tools for the masses.
-Overnight the world was taken by surprise by ChatGPT that in just 2 months earned over 100 million users.
+Overnight, the world was taken by surprise by ChatGPT in just 2 months, earning over 100 million users.

-The idea behind a text-to-image AI tool is fairly simple: you write what you need, and the AI generates a series of images.
-The difficult part is to actually get exactly what you had in mind.
+The idea behind a text-to-image AI tool is pretty simple: you write what you need, and the AI generates a series of images.
+The tricky part is actually to get precisely what you had in mind.
 But with a bit of practice, you can get great results.

-AI is here to stay so it’s a good idea to get some familiarity with it.
-After all, early adopters of new technologies are those who reap the greatest benefits.
+AI is here to stay, so it’s a good idea to get familiar with it.
+After all, early adopters of new technologies reap the most significant benefits.

-In this article, I want to expand a bit on other tools that every photographer should consider using or at least know that they exist.
-Whether you want to use AI to generate art from scratch or you want to integrate it with your post-production skills, I’m sure you’ll find something useful.
+In this article, I want to expand on other tools that every photographer should consider using or at least know that they exist.
+Whether you want to use AI to generate art from scratch or integrate it with your post-production skills, I’m sure you’ll find something useful.

-This is by no means a comprehensive list since new tools pop up daily, but I’ll try to keep it updated.
+This is not a comprehensive list since new tools pop up daily, but I’ll try to keep it updated.

 Image Generation

-This is a type of technology that generates new images mainly using a text prompt input (text-to-image).
+This technology generates new images mainly using a text prompt input (text-to-image).
 Special algorithms analyze existing images and then create new ones.
 These tools can be used to create portraits, landscapes, animations, and even abstract art.

-- Quality of generated images: In some cases, the images generated are blurry, poorly lit, or not very visually appealing.
-It can take some time to learn which prompts to use to produce high-quality content.
+1. Quality of generated images: In some cases, the images generated are blurry, poorly lit, or not very visually appealing.
+Learning which prompts to use to produce high-quality content can take some time.

-- Limited control over the output: It can be difficult to specify exactly what kind of details the image you want to generate should or should not include.
+2. Limited control over the output: It can be difficult to specify precisely what kind of details the image you want to generate should or should not include.
 At the moment, many text-to-image tools have serious trouble generating realistic hands.

-- Understanding the model’s limitations: The model may not be able to generate images of certain objects or scenes based on the data it has been trained on.
+3. Understanding the model’s limitations: The model may not be able to generate images of particular objects or scenes based on the data it has been trained on.

-- Time and computational resources: Generating images can take a while especially if you use free tools that don’t allow you to speed up the process.
+5. Time and computational resources: Generating images can take a while, especially if you use free tools that don’t allow you to speed up the process.

 Image Editing

 These tools will help you to refine your images.
-They often overlap with text-to-image tools, since they can help you to edit images that were previously AI-generated (inpainting).
+They often overlap with text-to-image tools since they can help you edit previously AI-generated images (inpainting).

-The main disadvantage of these tools is that the best ones can be expensive and they require some level of technical skills and knowledge to use them effectively.
+The main disadvantage of these tools is that the best ones can be expensive and require technical skills and knowledge to use them effectively.
 Some knowledge of classic photo editing software like Photoshop is also required.

 Top Image Generation Tools